sunil-sunny/A2_Sai_Sunil_Menta/README.md

 ```

--  The code in [Angular Material]  was adopted by adding removing pictures and headers from card component.
-Extra css has been added with hover and dimension changes.
+-  The code in [Angular Material]  was adopted by adding removing pictures and headers from the card component.
+Extra CSS has been added with hover and dimension changes.

 ## Acknowledgments

-* Inspired from Angular Material Modules for all the component html pages.
+* Inspired from Angular Material Modules for all the component HTML pages.